 “To go fast, go alone.
 To go far, go together”

-Date: A Friday evening and all day Saturday sometime in [February or March] 2020.
+Date: A Friday evening and all day Saturday sometime in the first half of [?]
+2020.

 Cost: Making a profit is not the focus.
 Figures TBC but $[75?] per person to cover catering and hire of venue.